-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
 The accounts have been prepared on the going concern basis.

-In carrying out its assessment that this basis is appropriate, made for the going concern period to 31st May 2023, management of the Service have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.
+In carrying out its assessment that this basis is appropriate, made for the going concern period to 31st March 2025, management of the Service have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.

 The Authority, as detailed in note 24 to the accounts, is in a strong reserves position and this is forecast to be the case over the medium term.
-The below initially summarises the position as at May 2021, following the setting of the 2021/22 budget.
+The below initially summarises the position as in the summer of 2022, following the setting of the 2022/23 budget.

-Existing as at 31/03/21 with 2021/22 budget updates:
+Existing Reserves as at 31/03/22 with 2022/23 budget updates:

-- General Fund £2.4m
+- General Fund £2.400m

-- Transformational £2.921m (after 2021/22 budget setting)
+- Transformational £2.582m

-- Earmarked £1.825m (ESMCP, H&S, BC, III health retirements, HR, contaminants)
+- Earmarked £2.554m (ESMCP, H&S, BC, III health retirements, HR, contaminants)

-- Capital £3.85m

-- Capital receipts reserve £0.507m
+- Capital £3.772m

+- Budget Managers Earmarked Reserve £0.390m

 - Collaboration £2.378m

-- Pensions/Pay Reserve £1.1m
+- Pensions/Pay Reserve £1.0m

-- Collection Fund £370k (after 2021/22 budgeted use)
+- Vehicle Appliance Reserve £0.048m

+- Capital Receipts Reserve £0.548m

-Our cash flow forecasting and assessment of the adequacy of our liquidity position demonstrates positive cash balances throughout the going concern period, and currently no expectation of external borrowing.
+Our cash flow forecasting and assessment of the adequacy of our liquidity position demonstrates positive cash balances throughout the going concern period, and there is currently no planned external borrowing.
+This may change when a position is reached on the strategic estates position.

-The Authority set a balanced 2022/23 budget in February 2022, following a further one-year Government Funding settlement despite a three year CSR.
-With inflation forecasts at high rates over 2022, the Authority opted to build in realistic pay awards at 4% for both operational and non-operational staff, so the budget incorporates these key pressures.
+The Authority set a balanced 2023/24 budget in February 2023, following a further one-year Government Funding settlement despite a three year CSR.
+With inflation forecasts at high rates over 2023, the Authority opted to build in realistic pay awards at 5% for both operational and non-operational staff, so the budget incorporates these key pressures.
 Pay awards and pensions are the two key uncertainties facing our Authority and the wider public sector.
 The Authority as noted above has set aside a realistic pay budget and also earmarked reserve for pay and pensions at £1.1m.
+Inflationary pressures will be managed over the 2023/24 financial year.

-Positively, grant income from Government continues, with additional grants received post March 2021 for Covid, New Burdens, Prevention & Protection, Pensions Admin and Tariff/Top adjustments.
-There was overall a Collection Fund surplus forecast for 2021/22 that was built into the 2022/23 budget.
+Positively, grant income from Government continues, with additional grants received during 2022/23 for New Burdens, Prevention & Protection, Pensions Admin and Tariff/Top adjustments.
+Some of these are expected in 2023/24 too.
+There was overall a Collection Fund deficit forecast for 2023/24 that was built into the budget.